kanhaiya-gupta/LLM-Project-Structure-with-RAG/README.md

 5. Open a pull request.

 ## License

 This project is licensed under the MIT License.
 See `LICENSE` for details.

 ## Contact

 For questions or issues, please open an issue on GitHub or contact [your-email@example.com].

+### Explanation of Changes:
+- **Directory Renaming**:
+  - Changed `src/data/` to `src/dataloaders/` in the project structure section to reflect the updated naming, as discussed in the previous response.
+This applies to the directory listing and the description of `dataloader.py`.
+  - Ensured `src/dataloaders/dataloader.py` is described as handling "Data loading and batching," consistent with its role.

+- **Preserved Content**:
+  - All other sections (e.g., `src/app/app.py`, `main.py`, `scripts/`, `data/`, etc.) remain unchanged, as the only update is the renaming of `src/data/` to `src/dataloaders/`.
+  - The instructions for setup, training, evaluation, inference, and FastAPI deployment are identical, as they are unaffected by the directory rename.
+  - The dependencies and notes sections remain the same, as the renaming doesn't impact the required libraries or project functionality.

+- **Artifact Metadata**:
+  - Kept the same `artifact_id` (`5880ffc1-7400-4d08-bcdf-ba0c656a10e3`) to indicate this is an update to the existing `README.md`.
+  - Assigned a new `artifact_version_id` (`b3e4f9d3-6f0b-4c3b-8f8a-4e8f7c5e9d2f`) to reflect the change.
+  - Maintained the `title` (`README.md`) and `contentType` (`text/markdown`).

+### Notes:
+- **Consistency**: The updated `README.md` aligns with the Bash script (`create_project_structure.sh`, artifact ID `f3277bbf-9253-4e7d-a545-7e4a80100429`, version `a8cda932-ae7c-4ec4-86bc-3361ca407a78`), ensuring the project structure is consistent across documentation and setup scripts.
+- **Clarity**: The rename to `src/dataloaders/` avoids confusion with the top-level `data/` directory and clearly indicates the directory's purpose (data loading logic).
+- **Next Steps**: If you need content for specific files (e.g., `src/app/app.py`, `main.py`, or `src/dataloaders/dataloader.py`) or additional updates to the structure, let me know!

+This `README.md` accurately reflects the project structure with `src/dataloaders/` and is ready to be used alongside the Bash script to set up the project.
+Let me know if you need further modifications or additional artifacts!